pkennedytx1/pkennedytx1/README.md

 - 🔭 I’m currently working on a Nest.js API utilizing Graphql to accompany a podcast I am starting called Maybe I'm Wrong.
 - 🌱 I’m currently learning Machine Learning Engineering and taking a Linear Algebra course at ACC.
-- 👯 I’m looking to collaborate on any phd disseratation, bioinformatics company, or life sciences company needing a machine learning model or data pipeline for any medical or biological problem.
+- 👯 I’m looking to collaborate on any phd dissertation, bioinformatics company, or life sciences company needing a machine learning model or data pipeline for any medical or biological problem.
 - 🤔 I’m looking for help with deciding what my next step in education should be.
 (MS Data Science, MS Statistics, MS Bioinformatics)
 - 💬 Ask me about how simmilar problem solving in biology applies to computer science and software engineering.
 - 📫 How to reach me: Reach out to me on LinkedIn or shoot me an email, I'de love to talk!